glorpen/webassets_compassconnector/README.rst

 Webassets CompassConnector
 ==========================

-Seamless integration with Compass for Python apps.
+Seamless integration with Compass for Python3 apps.

+For full blown experience you have to use webassets with patches from https://github.com/miracle2k/webassets/pull/240 and https://github.com/miracle2k/webassets/pull/241 .
+Especially if you're using Python3.3.
+Alternatively you can install webassets fork from https://github.com/glorpen/webassets (branch ``mymaster``).

+Using unpatched version can result in bad dependency traacking (parent asset may not compile even if child has changed).

 What problems is it solving?
 ============================